 There are many different types of colonic polyps.
 While not all of them may lead to cancer, the majority of colonic polyps discovered carry a risk of malignant transformation (adenomatous polyps).

-- the size of the polyp and
+- Size of the polyp and the

 3) My relative has colorectal cancer.
 What is my risk?